sergeyk/vislab/tasks.md

     - compute features, including style features
     - run experiments

-## Current Tasks/Problems

-- One method for outputting all evaluations of a prediction experiment. takes a collection name, a label_df, and a list of features to compare.

 ## Next

-- evaluate on a black & white dataset: strip color before computing feature

 VW:
 - get vector of weights from VW. (vowpal_porpoise doesnt seem to do this) : in fact, need --inverse_hash to do this properly, and that seems to slow things down substantially (haven't tried though)
-- expand parameter space with learning rate
+- expand parameter space with initial learning rate
 - revamp cross-validation to write all results to database to allow iterative improvement and visualizing the effects of the parameters

-Search
-- make a tag-based search interface

 Datasets
 - make memorability/interestingness dataset interface (aude's data with extra interestingness scores)